 In the same mammal family as the ever-so-lovable dog, coyotes and foxes bear several differences.
 Here's what you need to know to distinguish between the two.

+What's the difference between a fox vs coyote?
 Like the domestic dog, both the coyote and the fox belong to the Canidae family (where members are known as canids).
 While these two animals have some similarities, they are indeed quite different on closer inspection.
 Both the coyote and fox are the most widespread wild animals in North America currently, and the two even overlap with their behavior -- These "wild dogs" might also compete with one another!

 At first glance, foxes and coyotes might look similar, but other than the cartoon icon Wile E. Coyote always chasing the fast-running Road Runner (meep meep!) in Looney Tunes, or Tod from Disney's The Fox and the Hound, how much do we really know about the two canids?
 Here's everything you need to tell the difference between the two members of the dog family.

 The most notable difference between the fox vs coyote is the size: Coyotes have much longer limbs, ears, and snout, making them overall larger and taller than the fox, whether it's the commonly seen red fox or the gray fox.